-Three instances of this sub-module are used, however the sub-module on the port that connects to the Host MAC typically would not be configured to operate.
+Three instances of this sub-module are used, one for each switch port.
+When a switch port is connected to an SoC MAC, the PTP sub-module for that switch port typically would not be configured to operate.

 15.2.1 RECEIVE FRAME PROCESSING